RenegadeMinds/testbed/Atomic Transactions.md

     xaya-cli -regtest generatetoaddress 6 cVuy5TLydBa2aqGZ3VMW73XX3fFyTYweMx

-Now the `name_list` command on Bob will return something like this:
+Now the `name_list` command on Bob will return something like this for Bob (and similar for Alice):

     [
       {